 The yellow-footed tortoise is a tropical tortoise, known scientifically as geochelone denticulata.
 It is native to the rainforests of South America and is found in Bolivia, Brazil, Ecuador, Suriname, Guyana and Venezuela.
 It has also been introduced onto some Carribbean islands.
 Other names include the forest tortoise, the South American tortoise and the Brazilian Giant tortoise, though “giant” is a bit of an exaggeration; the biggest specimens are 28 inches long, but 14-20 inches is typical.
 Males are a bit bigger than females.

-Yellow-footed tortoises are fairly easy to identify, though they are sometimes mixed up with their close cousins the red-footed tortoise.
+Yellow-footed tortoises are sometimes mixed up with their close cousins the red-footed tortoise.
 The obvious way to distinguish the two is in the name: one should have yellow feet and the other red, but life ain’t that simple, and these marking vary too much between individuals to be a good identifying characteristic.
 The best trick I know to distinguish the two is to look at the marking under the chin.
 Chelonia.org have good pictures illustrating this method of identification here.

 Yellow-footed tortoises will typically (but not always) have a yellow mark behind each eye and several yellow scales around the head and legs.
 Each scute (patch of the shell) is black around the edges and yellow in the middle.
 If you pick up a male and look at its underbelly (or plastron), it has an unusually concave shape, which the females do not share.